axeld5/soar_fork/experience/tuto_expe.md

 ### sampling intial solution

-To sample the 3k initial solution (here -k 2 for demo, change that to 3000 for full run) run this:
+To sample the 3k initial solution (you can change -k 3000 to the number of sample you want) run this:

 ```bash
 conda deactivate